M-arcus/cloudron-docs/docs/documentation/apps/dokuwiki.md

 ### Cloudron SSO

-When Cloudron SSO is enabled, only Cloudorn users can login to the wiki and edit pages.
+When Cloudron SSO is enabled, only Cloudron users can login to the wiki and edit pages.
 Any Cloudron admin automatically becomes a dokuwiki admin.

 By default, the pages are readable by all.
 The wiki can be made readable